What is Depreciation Rate?

-Depreciation rate refers to the percentage at which assets depreciate over the useful life.
-Depreciation rate varies across assets and is determined based on the nature and use of the asset.
+The depreciation rate refers to the percentage at which assets depreciate over the useful life.
+It varies across assets and determines the asset’s nature and use.
 The depreciation rate for a building is less compared to other assets that depreciate fast.

 Explanation

 Every asset has a useful life.
 One can’t use an asset forever.
-So the rate at which the asset becomes obsolete is called the depreciation rate.
-The d. rate is booked as an expense and it helps to reduce the tax liability.
-There can be discrepancies regarding the d. the rate applied by companies and the tax authority.
+So the rate at which the asset becomes obsolete is the depreciation rate.
+It is booked as an expense and helps reduce the tax liability.
+There can be discrepancies regarding.
+The rate companies apply and the tax authority.
 This discrepancy may lead to a rise in Deferred Tax Assets or Liability.

 How to Calculate Depreciation Rate?